mialkin/docs/tools/sonarqube.md

 A **static analysis** is a type of analysis that does not rely on actually running the code: analysis of running code is called **dynamic analysis**.

-SonarQube also highlights the complex areas of code that are less covered by unit tests
+SonarQube also highlights the complex areas of code that are less covered by unit tests.

 ## Table of contents